rlc900/galaxybnb_backend_api/README.md

 <h1 align="center">Galaxybnb 🪐</h1>

-A `React` application that allows users to book vacations on different Star Wars planets!🚀
+A `React` application that allows users to book vacations on different Star Wars planets! 🚀

 ## Technologies
 This web app makes use of the following technologies: